Skip to Content

 Alyssa Fox, Reporter

 Alyssa is a senior and second year reporter.
 Along with being a staff member for The Wolfpack, she is Editor In Chief of the Tracks Yearbook and a member of the UIL Journalism team.
 She loves spending time with her family and friends as well as going to any sporting event she can, with or without a camera.
 Alyssa's favorite dinosaur is a Triceratops and she is a firm believer that pineapple does belong on pizza.
-Alyssa hopes to attend Quinnipiac University and major in Sports Communications where she will live her best Rory Gilmore lifestyle in Connecticut.
+Alyssa will be attending Quinnipiac University and majoring in Sports Communications where she will live her best Rory Gilmore lifestyle in Connecticut.